 An excerpt from the official documentation regarding the encryption dialog states: "However, on some devices this activity may never return, as it may trigger a reboot and in some cases a complete data wipe of the device."

-First you need to create a new configuration profile and configure it.
-Start by navigating to Mobile management > Configuration profiles and creating a restrictions configuration for Android.
+Create a new configuration profile and configure it.
+Start by navigating to Management > Configuration profiles > Device encryption and creating a restrictions configuration for Android.
 See Creating a configuration profile for more details.

 Unfortunately, encryption can only be disabled by wiping the whole device.